RTVE

-It provides multi-station television (TVE) and radio services (RNE), as well as online and streaming services.
-Since the entry into force of the Ley de Financiación de RTVE in 2009, RTVE is primarily funded by a combination of subsidies from the General State Budget and a fee levied on the private agents' gross revenue (3.0 % for private free-to-air channels, a 1.5 % for private subscription channels and a 0.9 % for telecom companies).
+The current corporation is a state-owned enterprise formed in 2007 to succeed the Ente Público Radiotelevisión Española (RTVE Public Entity).
+Since the entry into force of the RTVE Financing Act of 2009, RTVE is primarily funded by a combination of subsidies from the General State Budget and a fee levied on the private agents' gross revenue (3.0% for private free-to-air channels, a 1.5% for private subscription channels and a 0.9% for telecom companies).

 RTVE is a full member of the European Broadcasting Union (EBU).
-The corporation's central headquarters are located in Pozuelo de Alarcón.
+The corporation's central headquarters, Prado del Rey, are located in Pozuelo de Alarcón.